What can we learn from the conformal noninvariance of the Klein-Gordon equation?: In the relativistic regime

-This equation clearly shows that there is no conformal weight $s$ for which the new wavefunction $\tilde{\varphi}(x)$ would obey the usual KGE in the new spacetime for an arbitrary conformal factor $\Omega(x)$.
-In other words, there is no wavefunction in the new spacetime that is simultaneously a solution to the KGE and a linear functional of a wavefunction which is already a solution to the KGE in the old spacetime.
+This equation clearly shows that there is no conformal weight $s$ for which $\tilde{\varphi}(x)$ would obey the usual KGE in the new spacetime for an arbitrary conformal factor $\Omega(x)$.

-The next natural thing we could legitimately attempt, then, is to allow for a more general nonlinear relation between the new $\tilde{\varphi}(x)$ and the old $\varphi(x)$.
-To increase the generality of such a possible dependence of $\varphi(x)$ on $\tilde{\varphi}(x)$, one might even allow for $\varphi(x)$ to depend not only in a nonlinear way on $\tilde{\varphi}(x)$, but to even depend on the complex conjugate of $\tilde{\varphi}(x)$ as well.
-This possibility is inspired by the Bogoliubov transformations which make the creation operator, as well as the annihilation operator, in one spacetime depend both on the creation {\it and} annihilation operators in the second spacetime.
-Let us then assume such a general relation and set $\varphi(x)=f(\tilde{\varphi},\tilde{\varphi}^*,\Omega)$, for an arbitrary functional $f$ which is at least of class $C^2$ in its arguments.
+Let us then assume a more general transformation and set $\varphi(x)=f(\tilde{\varphi},\tilde{\varphi}^*,\Omega)$, for an arbitrary functional $f$ which is at least of class $C^2$ in its arguments.
 Substituting this functional into the KGE (\ref{ConfKG}), the latter takes the form,

-We see from this equation that no functional $f$ would allow the wavefunction $\tilde{\varphi}(x)$ to satisfy the KGE in the new spacetime without introducing extra constraints on $\tilde{\varphi}(x)$ besides the dynamics that would already be imposed on it by the KGE.
-Moreover, we see that this is true even for the case for which the conformal factor is chosen such that $\tilde{\nabla}^\mu\Omega\tilde{\nabla}_\mu\tilde{\varphi}=0$.
-Note that we did not consider here the possibility of a functional of the form $f(x,\tilde{\varphi},\tilde{\varphi}^*,\Omega)$, for even if such a functional could be found it would not be acceptable as a generic conformal transformation of the wavefunction $\varphi(x)$.
-Indeed, such a relation between the old $\varphi(x)$ and the new $\tilde{\varphi}(x)$ would be a contrived one as it would yield a different transformation for different wavefunctions and would have a different analytic form for different conformal factors $\Omega(x)$.
+We see from this equation that no functional $f$ would allow $\tilde{\varphi}(x)$ to satisfy the KGE in the new spacetime without introducing extra constraints on $\tilde{\varphi}(x)$ besides the dynamics that would already be imposed on it by the KGE.
+Note that we did not consider here the possibility of a functional of the form $f(x,\tilde{\varphi},\tilde{\varphi}^*,\Omega)$, for it would entail a different analytic form at different spacetime points.
+From these results, it becomes then evident that one has to abandon not only the assumption of linearity of the transformation of $\varphi(x)$, but even the assumption of locality.

-From these results, it becomes then evident that one has to abandon not only the assumption of linearity in one's search for the conformal relation between the two wavefunctions in the two spacetimes, but even the assumption of locality.
-In fact, what we have tried so far is a functional $f$ that would only involve $\tilde{\varphi}(x)$ and/or its complex conjugate $\tilde{\varphi}^*(x)$.
-No possibility of including the derivative or the integral of $\tilde{\varphi}(x)$ and of its complex conjugate inside $f$ has been envisaged.
-Allowing for such extra possibilities inside the functional $f$, however, would hinder our task with insurmountable difficulties due to the number of different possibilities that one would have to examine.